-The Andrew W. Mellon Foundation supports grantees within five defined program areas:
+The Andrew W. Mellon Foundation supports grantees within four defined program areas:

 Higher Education and Scholarship, which includes: